 Depending on how you take care of the SNIC User Agreement, it may be approved automatically or it may require manual checking (for example if you choose to use the paper form).
 You will get an email from SUPR when it has been approved.

-Note: You can request login accounts before the User Agreement and the project memberships have been approved, but the request will not be handled until it is.
+Note: You can request login accounts before the User Agreement and the project memberships have been approved, but the requests are not handled until they are approved.

-Login to NSC Express and use the "Accounts" function.
-You will see the login accounts you already have at NSC under the "Current Accounts" heading.
-Under the "Possible Accounts" heading you find the resources you can apply for login accounts on.
-Just use the "Request Account" button and confirm it one the next page.
+Login to SUPR and go to the Accounts page.
+You will see the login accounts you already have at NSC and other centres.
+Under the "Possible Resource Account Requests" headings you find the NSC resources you can apply for login accounts on.
+Just use the "Request Account on Clustername" button and confirm it on the next page.